 OBJECTIVE: This study examined the pattern of criminal convictions in persons with schizophrenia over a 25-year period marked by both radical deinstitutionalization and increasing rates of substance abuse problems among persons with schizophrenia in the community.

-The authors performed a critical review of experimental studies on the outcomes for psychiatric patients of 1) alternatives to hospital admission, 2) modifications of conventional hospitalization, and 3) alternatives to continued long-term hospitalization.
+The authors performed a critical review of experimental studies on the outcomes for deinstitutionalization of psychiatric patients.
 The internal validity of many of the studies was compromised by shortcomings in design and performance and generalizability limited by selection of patient populations.
 Satisfactory deinstitutionalization appears to depend on the availability of appropriate programs for care in the community.

 In recent years there have been widespread attempts to remove juvenile status offenders from secure detention and correctional facilities.
 These efforts have been in response to claims that status offenders do not represent a significant danger to the community and that incarceration of them is unwarranted.
 This article summarizes findings from the evaluation of a statewide program, designed as part of a national deinstitutionalization strategy, that provided alternatives to secure detention for status offenders between the time of arrest and court appearance.
 Data are provided concerning status offenders' careers and the ability of the deinstitutionalization strategy to divert youths from the juvenile justice and social service systems.

 Deinstitutionalization and the long-term mentally ill: a Swedish case study - ERIK FORSBERG and BENGT STARRIN

 We discuss deinstitutionalization and the question of how long-term mentally ill persons adjust to life outside institutions.

 The Leros PIKPA Asylum Deinstitutionalization and Rehabilitation Project